WandaHou/Friday-AI-Voice-Diary-Assistant-IOS/README.md

-# Friday - Your AI Voice Diary Assistant 🎧
+# AI Voice Diary Assistant 🎧

-Friday is an innovative iOS application that transforms your spoken words into beautifully crafted diary entries.
-Like a faithful companion, Friday listens to your voice and helps you maintain a digital diary without the need for manual writing.
+IOS application that transforms your spoken words into beautifully crafted diary entries.
+Like a faithful companion, it listens to your voice and helps you maintain a digital diary without the need for manual writing.

 ## Features 🌟